SALES LEADERSHIP SKILLS TRAINING

 Effective leaders build a team with the best talent possible and continue to improve.

 Successful leaders recruit and develop successful teams.
-The first step to recruit the right talent is to determine the traits, attributes, and skills expected in the people you will employ.
+The first step to recruiting the right talent is to determine the traits, attributes, and skills expected in the people you will employ.
 A leader is enabled to build more effective teams when they understand the attributes, skills and experience required to successfully contribute to their team.

 Recruiters are naturally and rightfully impressed by the outward appearance of candidates.
 Attributes like charisma, enthusiasm, and the gift of gab shape the first impressions.
 Charisma, enthusiasm, and the gift of gab are helpful—even admirable—traits.
 There is, however, a more fundamental level of attributes that are essential.
 If a candidate first clears the hurdle of essential characteristics, additional skills and traits are a plus.